NorakoTenc/Playwright-Tests/README.md

 ## Repository Summary

-This repository contains a simple End-to-End (E2E) testing framework built with **Playwright** and structured using the **Page Object Model (POM)** design pattern.
-The project's primary goal is to demonstrate a robust, maintainable, and scalable test architecture, with a specific focus on verifying link navigation.
+This repository hosts an End-to-End (E2E) testing framework built using Playwright with a strong emphasis on architectural best practices.

-The core test case validates external navigation:
+**Key Architectural Highlights:**
-* **Action:** Navigating from the Redmine Guide page (`https://www.redmine.org/guide`) and clicking the "Classes and methods of Redmine source code" link.
+* **Page Object Model (POM)**: All tests strictly adhere to the POM pattern, separating test logic from element locators and actions for superior maintainability.
-* **Assertion:** Verifying that the application successfully navigates to the external RubyDoc page (`https://www.rubydoc.info/github/redmine/redmine/index`) in the same tab.
+* **Best Practices**: Includes examples of handling complex web interactions like external navigation (in the same tab) and managing file downloads through network mocking.

-The project is fully integrated with **GitHub Actions** for Continuous Integration (CI) and generates comprehensive, persistent **Allure Reports** which are automatically published to GitHub Pages.
+* **CI/CD Automation**: Features a robust GitHub Actions pipeline for continuous integration.
 ---

 ## Requirements